Linéaire

 The fourth and final 50 km section is a real eye-catcher, with passes over Pic du Brûlé, Mont du Milieu and the legendary Mont-Albert, the emblematic figure of the Chic-Chocs.
 Once again, the elevation gain will be considerable on this section.
 Nevertheless, it should be the "rolling " part of the route.
 The final kilometers at the base of Mont-Albert will take you all the way to the finish line at the UTCC Village.

-ALTERNATIVE COURSE
+ALTERNATIVE PATHWAY

 CHECKPOINTS